Accra Kotoka International Airport ACC

 - mostly referred to as KIA - is Ghana's primary airport, serving its capital city Accra and surrounding areas.
 The airport is only one of a few airportts in the whole of Africa to have the FAA accreditation to fly directly to the United States, and is operated by Ghana Airports Co.Ltd.
 (GACL), with their offices inside the Airport.

-KIA (Kokota International Airport) is located six miles north of the city center of Accra, the capital of Ghana, which is situated on the Gold Coast of central-west Africa.
-If you drive from the city center, head north and follow signs to the Airport.
+KIA (Kokota International Airport) is located 10 km/ 6 miles north of the city center of Accra, the capital of Ghana, which is situated on the Gold Coast of central-west Africa.
+If you drive from the city center, head north along Independence Avenue and Liberation Road -follow signs to the Airport.

-With a very long runway and a yearly estimated passenger count of 1.6 million, KIA is served by domestic & international airlines offering direct & connecting flights to all points of the globe.
+With a very long runway and 2.2 million passengers in 2015, KIA is served by domestic & international airlines offering direct & connecting flights to all points of the globe.
 Delta currently flies directly to the U.S (JFK Airport).
+Direct US flights are currently only available from the East Coast's New York's JFK Airport & from Virginia's Washington Dulles Airport.

 hotel booking, or 2 valid addresses in Ghana, along with Yellow Fever & Hepatitis A& B shots - also recommended are Malaria protection & travel insurance (for possible medical emergencies).